-In 1899, a building to house the mentally insane was constructed (1) but it was not long before the complex had a reputation “as a place of sorrow.”
+A building to house the specifically mentally challenged was added in 1899 1 but it was not long before it had a reputation “as a place of sorrow.”

 “Poor wrecks of humanity they are – some mental, some physical, some moral wrecks – stranded, at last dependent upon the city for enough to keep a miserable broken body and a poor shrunken soul together. […] If there is to-day a discontented man or woman in this city I prescribe a trip to Marshalsea.
 The blood may flee from the face at times and pity clutch at the heart strings.”